nv-morpheus/Morpheus/docs/source/developer_guide/guides/5_digital_fingerprinting.md

  * Can be deployed to Kubernetes using provided Helm charts
  * Uses many customized stages to maximize performance.

-This example is described in more detail in [`examples/digital_fingerprinting/production/README.md`](/examples/digital_fingerprinting/production/README.md)
+This example is described in [`examples/digital_fingerprinting/production/README.md`](/examples/digital_fingerprinting/production/README.md) as well as the rest of this document.

 ### DFP Features